digital-sound-antiques/vgm-conv/README.md

 ```

 # Voice Table (Beta)
 The voice table configuration can be defined in JavaScript.
 Only OPN/OPNA/OPN2 to OPLL conversions are supported.
-To load the voice table configuration, use `--voiceTable <file>` option.
+To load the voice table configuration, use `--voice-table <file>` option.

 ```voice-table.js
 const [HH, CYM, TOM, SD, BD] = [1 << 10, 1 << 11, 1 << 12, 1 << 13, 1 << 14];